dmac/fezzik/README.md

     [new] rollback.rake
 ```

 Emergency!
 Rollback!
-Every deployment you make is saved on the server by default.
+Every deployment you make is saved on the server if you use the default tasks defined in
-You can move between these deployments (to roll back, for example), with the rollback.rb recipe.
+deploy.rake.
+You can move between these deployments (to roll back, for example), with rollback.rake.

 ```
 $ fez prod rollback